dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 #### [Merge Contacts &nbsp;&nbsp; (O13 - EE - Odoo Mates - xx-in - 01:36)](https://youtube.com/embed/-bKC9k5QDZw?autoplay=1&start=0&end=0&rel=0)
 ![apps](/doc/img/apps.png) | o:Contacts | _a:View Contacts counter on list_ | b: ![view_list](/doc/img/view_list.png) |
 [ _a:Select Contact to Merge_ f:Name &#x1F5F9; ]&#x00B2; &#x5C4; &#x5C4; &#x207F; | b:Action | o:MergeContacts | w:MergeContacts | f:DestinationContact &#x2BC6; | _a:Select resultant contact_ | \[ b:MergeContacts || b:Cancel ] | b:Close | _a:Verify Merging_
-###### And now, _**&#x03C8;Code**_ in plain English
+###### Now, _**&#x03C8;Code**_ in plain English
-  - Video link shows Video description, Odoo version & edition, Creator name, language & country (or without voice, like this case) and Video lenght.
-Then you can see a few instructions below the link.
+  - Video link shows Video description - Odoo's version & edition - Creator name - language & country (xx means without voice, like this case) - Video lenght.
+Below the link you'll see a few instructions.
-  - These are all steps you need to do in Odoo 13 to _merge_ contacts
+  - Theese are all the steps you need to do in Odoo 13 to _merge_ contacts
-  - You can go directly to the link to see the video (and notice this is a _very_ short one!)
+  - You can click the link and watch the video... but notice this is a _very_ short one
-  - But first, we recomend you to read the guide to get all you need do do at once.
+  - Instead, we recomend you to begin reading the guide and get all you need do it at once.
 With enough experience, you will not need to see the full video but just reading the guide, like this:
     - **Start**: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Click on _**apps**_ icon to _**start**_ this procedure
     - **Option**: &nbsp;&nbsp;Click on _Contacts_ _**option**_ in menu
     - **Action**: &nbsp;&nbsp;&nbsp;Look for the Contacts _**total**_ number at the top right of Odoo window